Preclowski/piwik-plugin/README.md

 ## Description

-Add your plugin description here.
+This plugin will generate report divided for odd and even hours of visits.

 ## FAQ

-__My question?__
+__Is it really usefull?__

-My answer
+Problably no.

 ## Changelog

-Here goes the changelog text.
+0.1.0 - first version

 ## Support

-Please direct any feedback to ...
+Please direct any feedback to k.pawlikowski@piwik.pro